Are Annuities a Good Fit for You?

 Types of Annuities

-here are different types of annuities in the market today that vary in benefits, conditions, payouts and other factors.
-Here are some of the most common annuities:
+Here are different types of annuities available today in the market.
+They vary in benefits, conditions, payouts and other factors.
+Here are some of the most common types of annuities:

 Immediate (Single Premium)